guillemontecinos/itp_fall_2019_research_methods_in_art/README.md

 * what are the political implications of immersing ourselves in this miced realities environments?

 ### sonAR - A Spatial sound AR experience
 This research project responds to an AR experience I designed last semester called [sonAR](https://guillemontecinos.cl/portfolio/sonar/).
-It consisted on physical representations of sound sources that were able to be spawned in the real space and explored by the usage of an smartphone or a tablet.
+It consisted on physical representations of sound sources that were spawned in the real space and explored by the usage of an smartphone or a tablet as an interface.

-The goal of this project was to explore how sounds could be spatialized in a virtual space that exists on top of the actuall world, and how humans interacted with, mooved around, looked at and listened to them.
-Even though the experience didn't achieve the expected results of setting a propice context for particular human interactions with virtual or augmented realities, it offers a particular AR architecture to be analyzed.
+The goal of this project was to explore how sounds could be spatialized in a virtual space that existd on top of the real space, and how humans interacted with, moved around, looked at and listened to their sound.
+Even though the experience didn't achieve the expected results of conditioning particular human interactions with virtual or augmented realities, it offers an interesting starting point to be explored.

 <p align="center">
     <img src="https://github.com/guillemontecinos/itp_spring_2019_music_interaction_design/blob/master/week_11_final/documentation/sonar_wsq.gif" align="middle" width="100%">